 Long Drive Interest Is On The Rise

 The sport of long drive has existed since the 1970s.
 But, it gained global prominence in the 1990s with the guidance of Art Sellinger and title sponsor, Remax.
-Televised World Championships were exciting, entertaining, and…they were competitive.
+Televised World Championships were exciting, entertaining, and, competitive.
 At its pinnacle of exposure Remax parted as title sponsor and The World Long Drive Championship was in danger of extinction when NBC Sports (The Golf Channel) purchased the event and began giving the World Long Drive series events more television exposure.

 The Golf Channel